How to get touch with us over the festive period

 What does the National Planning Practice Guidance say?

-Following the case of Armstrong, the Government have recently amended the National Planning Practice Guidance (the “NPPG”) titled ‘Flexible options for planning permissions’ in relation to the scope of Section 73 of the 1990 Act.
+Following the case of Armstrong, the Government has recently amended the National Planning Practice Guidance (“NPPG”) titled ‘Flexible options for planning permissions’ concerning the scope of Section 73 of the 1990 Act.

 The NPPG (as amended) says that: